XRPhone/xrphone-docs/docs/v1/developer-portal/custom-app-tutorial.md

 >[!WARNING]
 ><b>Replace the values in brackets</b><br>
-All of the values below with bracket need to be replaced with the literal value. \n\nIf for example the value of your Auth0 app domain was `foo.us.auth0.com` then you would replace `<YOUR_AUTH0_APP_DOMAIN>` with `foo.us.auth0.com`.
+All of the values below with bracket need to be replaced with the literal value.
+If for example the value of your Auth0 app domain was `foo.us.auth0.com` then you would replace `<YOUR_AUTH0_APP_DOMAIN>` with `foo.us.auth0.com`.

 **Authorization Url**
 `https://<YOUR_AUTH0_APP_DOMAIN>/authorize?client_id=<YOUR_AUTH0_APP_CLIENT_ID>&response_type=code&redirect_uri=https://api.xrphone.app/custom-apps/oauth&scope=offline_access&audience=<YOUR_AUTH0_APP_IDENTIFIER>`